Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 CastleBranch Requirements

-All requirements are due by the end of the first session and are required to stay in compliance (current and updated) throughout your program.
-All proof/documentation must be on file within 6 months prior to the start of clinical practicum and/or hours.
-Students who do not start their specialty clinical practicum and/or CSP residency hours due to incomplete CastleBranch requirements will require a modified education plan, which may result in a program completion delay for up to two years.
+All requirements are due by the end of the first session and are required to stay in compliance (current and updated) throughout the program.
+Students who do not start their specialty clinical practicum and/or DNP Project residency hours due to incomplete CastleBranch requirements will require a modified education plan, which may result in a program completion delay.

 Immunization and Health Screening Requirements: